feerposser/basic-docker-network-tutorial/readme.md

 ---

 ## 1. Image creation
->In this example we're going to create an image with a Python Flask application that return "It works" on accessing localhost/test and connects in a database and return data in localhost/.
+>In this example we're going to create an image with a Python Flask application that returns "It works" on accessing localhost/test and connects in a database and return data in localhost/.
 To use this, first we need to create the image.
-If you already know how to build and start a container, go to the xx step.
+If you already know how to build and start a container, go to the [3 step](#3-where-is-the-network).

 <details>